aboutbits/elasticsearch-workshop/exercise-aggregations/exercises.md

 Try to find out what the total, the average, the minimum and the maximum number of beds (field `Beds`) in the index `accommodations` is.

 ## Exercise 3 - Bucket Aggregations

-Try to group the accommodations in the index `accommodations` into groups of their category (field `AccoCategoryId`).
+1. Try to group the accommodations in the index `accommodations` into groups of their category (field `AccoCategoryId`).
 How many accommodations exist in the different groups?

-Why are no all categories defined when you don't specify a size parameter?
+2. Why are no all categories defined when you don't specify a size parameter?
 Why are all categories listed when you specify a size of 20?
+3. Adjust the query by quering all accommodations that are only from "Gröden" (fields `LocationInfo.RegionInfo.Name.*`, `LocationInfo.DistrictInfo.Name.*` and `LocationInfo.MunicipalityInfo.Name.*`).
+Did the buckets change?

 ## Exercise 4 - Bucket and Metric Aggregations